 Prequalification for Suppliers

 Naive ‘New business’ often makes the mistake of chasing all leads at any cost.
 Your business plan should have already identified customer segments.
 When potential customers come from outside those segments you need to ask whether a) they aren’t a suitable customer or b) you might have got your target customer segments wrong.
-As your ‘new business’ becomes more mature you will experience less of b) and more of a).
+As your ‘new business’ becomes more mature and you refine your approach you will experience less of b) and more of a).
 As a ‘new business’ you should also consider removing types of customer from your target customer segments when a particular type of customer is proving to be problematic or a poor lead.

 As an example, previously as a mobile software developer, one man companies were difficult to deal with.
 With no partners or employees to moderate them, their ideas swayed with the (UK) weather.
 They were also the worst payers and always seemed to be dependent on people paying them before paying us.
 After a few of these I avoided such small companies.

 More recently, in my current business, the opposite has been true.
 Very large companies, such as PLCs in the UK, have over onerous purchasing processes.
 They have what I call ‘professional buyers’ with lots of letters after their names from chartered purchasing institutions.
 They usually take over after you have agreed a price with the person who wants to purchase.
 They try to squeeze the price down, insist on fixed pricing over unrealistic time periods and have tortuous purchasing processes.
 More often that not, such companies also tend to be ‘professional’ at managing cashflow as they are at purchasing which means they are bad payers.
 Here in the UK we can look this up via a Government site.
 Bad payers aren’t good prospects.
 If we politely say ‘no’, they tend to find a way to purchase in a more reasonable manner typically involving a 3rd party who already supplies them.